ZenCodeLang/ZenCodeDocs/src/language/additions-v11.md

 Enums can be declared as typed enums, eg:

+[//]: # (Make example of enums with multiple parameters in the constructor)
+[//]: # (I just saw the last line in this file so gotta research that properly.
+TODO BOTHER STAN)

 ```
 enum UserRole: int {
     User, // automatically assigned the value 0